-The data tells a story of concentration, acceleration, and structural shift.
-Neural networks still dominate (1,522,612 papers, or 30.4% of all abstracts) but the fastest-growing category is large language models, which grew 29.9x from 2018 to 2025.
-Every single one of the ten fastest-rising keywords is LLM-related.
-China now produces 21.6% more AI papers than the United States.
-And nearly half of all papers (48.9%) have received zero citations.
+Neural networks still dominate (1,522,612 abstracts, or 30.4% of the corpus).
+Large language models grew 29.9x from 2018 to 2025, and every one of the ten fastest-rising keywords is LLM-related.
+China's cumulative count is 21.6% above the US.
+In 2025 the annual gap was 53.4%.
+Nearly half of all papers (48.9%) have zero citations.

-I. Methodology: 5 Million Papers, One Open API
+I. Methodology (5 Million Papers, One Open API)

 Publication Volume & Milestone Timeline (2013-2026)

-The n-gram frequency analysis across 5,003,783 paper abstracts reveals the actual priorities of the global AI research enterprise: not what conference keynotes claim matters, but what researchers are building.
+The n-gram frequency analysis across 5,003,783 paper abstracts reveals the actual priorities of the global AI research enterprise.
+Not what conference keynotes claim matters, but what researchers are building.

 Linguistic N-Gram Corpus Frequency Analyzer

-The bigram distribution splits cleanly into two tiers.
-The top six terms are method-level: neural network, machine learning, deep learning, artificial intelligence, attention mechanism, and large language, totaling 5.37 million abstract mentions.
-The bottom four are application-level: image classification, recommendation system, medical imaging, and feature extraction, totaling 1.39 million.
-The ratio is 3.9:1.
+Most frequent bigrams, trigrams, and rising termsThe bigram distribution splits cleanly into two tiers.
+The top six terms are method-level.
+These are neural network, machine learning, deep learning, artificial intelligence, attention mechanism, and large language, totaling 5.37 million abstract mentions.
+The bottom four are application-level.
+These are image classification, recommendation system, medical imaging, and feature extraction, totaling 1.39 million.
+The ratio is 3.9 to 1.
 Method vocabulary dominates application vocabulary by nearly four to one.

 "Attention mechanism" (432,079) at rank 5 confirms the transformer's structural dominance across NLP, computer vision, and multimodal tasks since 2017.
 "Large language" (405,166) at rank 6 has already surpassed application-oriented terms like image classification and recommendation systems, a crossover that occurred within the last two years.